Cardiovascular Moonshot (RegMed XB)

 2018

-The Cardiovascular Moonshot of RegMed XB is a comprehensive program based on the concept of developing personalized cardiac regenerative therapies tailored to individual patients.
+Heart failure is a global public health issue with a largely equal distribution between men and women.
+For patients with end-stage heart failure limited treatment options are available.
+The Cardiovascular Moonshot of RegMed-XB (CMRM-XB) is a comprehensive program based on the concept of developing personalized cardiac regenerative therapies tailored to individual patients.
 The researchers aim to enhance the body's inherent regenerative capacity, such as improving contractility and perfusion of the heart muscle, repairing or replacing coronary arteries and heart valves.
 Importantly, researchers will gain insights into optimizing heart treatment and potentially preventing certain cardiovascular diseases in patients.

 The Research